 RECOMMENDATIONS FOR TRAVELERS, STUDENTS.
 INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

-Recommended books, films, documentaries, podcasts, videos, and musuems to help you make the most out of your visit to Germany and Europe, as well as to refresh your memory and learn more afterwards.
+Recommended books, films, documentaries, podcasts, videos, and museums to help you make the most out of your time in Berlin, Germany and Europe, as well as to refresh your memory and learn more after you return home.

 Questions, comments, and opinions welcome!